-- 2. Select Device Groups tab. - 3.
-Select DeviceGroup_AP3915. - 4.
-Beside the Profiles field, select 🗸 to edit the profile AP3915-default. - 5.
-From the Networks tab, assign a radio to network test2-AAA.
+- 1. Go to Configure > Sites and select the site. - 2.
+Select Device Groups tab. - 3.
+Select DeviceGroup\AP3915. - 4.
+Beside the Profiles field, select 🗸 to edit the profile AP3915-default. - From the Networks tab, assign a radio to network test2-AAA.
+This is the AAA network we created.

 - 6. From the Roles tab, select the Accept Policy roles we have configured under the Rules Engine.
 Quarantine is added to the list of roles.

 - Enterprise User

 - Quarantine

 - Unregistered

 - myTest2-policy

 - 7. Click Save to save the profile settings.

-- 8. Click Close to close DeviceGroup_AP3915.
+- 8. Click Close to close DeviceGroup\AP3915.

-Next, you have the option to create adoption rules for device group DeviceGroup_AP3915.
+Next, you have the option to create adoption rules for device group DeviceGroup\AP3915.